RasaHQ/rasa/docs/api/tracker-stores.rst

     Redis is a fast in-memory key-value store which can optionally also persist data.

 :Configuration:
-    To set up Rasa with Redis the following steps are required:
+    To set up Rasa Open Source with Redis the following steps are required:

     1. Start your Redis instance
     2. Add required configuration to your ``endpoints.yml``: